colonelwatch/nonceMiner/README.md

 Disclaimer: This project does not represent my personal endorsement of duino-coin, just that their algorithm can be run really, *really* fast.

 ## Running
-The nonceMiner binary is dependent on OpenSSL and OpenCL.
-The OpenSSL light binary is availible for Windows on [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html), and this usually comes pre-installed on Linux.
+The nonceMiner binary is dependent on OpenSSL **1.1** and OpenCL.
+The OpenSSL light binary is availible for Windows on [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html).
+Make sure to choose the **1.1** binary, not the 3.0 binary.
+The OpenSSL 1.1 binary usually comes pre-installed on Linux.
 The OpenCL runtime should come with your graphics driver.

 The binary is executable with the following options.